Let's Goal!: Barairo no Jinsei: Release

 On 15 April 2019, Kuraki announced the release of the new album, Let's Goal!: Barairo no Jinsei in the summer of the year.
 The release date of the album was revealed on 26 May 2019, at the meet and greet tour held at Venus Fort in Tokyo.
-On 31 July 2019, the snippets of the each track on the album was uploaded on Kuraki's official website.
+On 31 July 2019, the snippets of each track on the album was uploaded on Kuraki's official website.

-Let's Goal!: Barairo no Jinsei was released in the seven versions, standard edition, FC & Musing edition, and five limited editions, each of which represents the five rings of the Olympic symbols and the five corresponding continents: Europe, Asia, Africa, America, and Oceania.
+Let's Goal!: Barairo no Jinsei was released in seven versions, standard edition, FC & Musing edition, and five limited editions, each of which represents the five rings of the Olympic symbols and the five corresponding continents: Europe, Asia, Africa, America, and Oceania.
 While the standard edition includes the bonus track, the limited editions was accompanied by the bonus disc which includes the cover of Zard's song, "Makenaide".
 Each limited edition was accompanied with the different design of lyric booklets.

 Promotion

 Singles

 A double-A side single, "Kimi to Koi no Mama de Owarenai Itsumo Yume no Mama ja Irarenai"/"Barairo no Jinsei" was released as the lead single from the album on 20 March 2019.
 Both songs served as the theme song to the Japanese animated television series, Case Closed.
 The single was a commercial success, peaking at number four in Japan and selling over 37,000 copies nationwide.